 - Volunteer opportunities within the local community

 During the academic residency, participants will also have opportunities to engage in educational and cultural activities outside of the classroom.
 If conditions allow, the AFP will include an educational study tour to other areas of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
-Note that if the program must take place virtually, Fellows will engage in similar activities but online from their home countries.

 Applicants Description and Qualifications: